dialogs/docs/android/getting-started/intergration_with_other_apps.rst

 You need to specify token for end-to-end authorization as a second parameter.

+To check messenger login state use :code:`messenger().isLoggedIn` .

 There are 3 activity screens for each section:

 DialogsActivity
-  Screen with user private and groupdialogs
+  Screen with user private and group dialogs

 ContactsActivity
   Screen with list of contacts imported from device address book